DenverPowershellers/MeetingNotes/04.01.19-PowerShell+IoT/PITCHME.md

 ### Demo

 Lets build an environmental sensor.
 PowerShell IoT is still in Preview.
-What we do today is all just fo fun!
+What we do today is all just for fun!

 @size[25px](Technologies used.)